chase-moskal/importly/readme.md

 - actually, any json that has `dependencies` will work.
 - however, the `package-lock.json` is better because it includes subdependencies (and they're scoped, which means your dependencies can use different versions of a single subdependency)

-scoped subdependencies only work when:
+scoped subdependencies only work when
 - you're using a `package-lock.json`
 - and you're using `--host=node_modules`